 Placements can be pretty worthwhile and valuable to future ‘you’, and if you take advantage of the opportunity when it arises (whether it be as part of your coursework or you stumble across an ad online) you can learn how to articulate the skills you’re aiming to develop.

-We spoke to Renée Smith from the Careers Services Team to get some top tips on how to get the most out of your placement experience.
+We spoke to Renée Smith from the Careers Service to get some top tips on how to get the most out of your placement experience.

 An overview of placements…

 Placements vary depending on the program you’re enrolled in and the type of company you work for.
 But one thing can be agreed upon: placements are a planned period of temporary work that students can undertake to give them experience of working in the outside world.
 Some placements might last from a couple of weeks to a few months, and can be paid or unpaid.

 Essentially, a placement means different things to different people.
 But in essence, it’s any form of work that you do before you officially kick start your career after university.
 The most important thing to remember is that all placements can give you experience, it’s just a matter of how much you learn is up to you.
 But don’t worry, below we’ve put together some advice to help you make the most of placement!

 What are the benefits of placement?

 There are obvious advantages of placement such as improving your CV, gaining valuable references, and the possibility of ongoing employment at the end of the placement.

 Some students might be considering whether they’ve chosen the ‘right’ degree for them.
 Being able to apply theory to practice, such as in a real-life working context, may make you appreciate the relevance of your degree or help you with long-term career decisions.

 Whether it’s a week or a month, placement can help you to make decisions about your future.
 You discover what you like and dislike about the work, where your strengths and weaknesses lie, and what possibilities there are for long-term career development in that field.
 Taking time to reflect on what you have seen and done during your placement, and how you have developed as a result, is an important part of learning through your placement.